 - Episodes: 366

-Bleach fills the holy shounen trinity that consists of One Piece, Naruto, and you guessed it right… Bleach.
+Bleach fills the holy shounen trinity where also One Piece and Naruto are.

 Ichigo Kurosaki is a high schooler who lives in Karakura town.
 He has been able to see ghosts and hollows since he was a child.